Gov. Jay Inslee worries President Trump’s moves with the U.S. Postal Service will jeopardize mail-ballot voting

 Voting by mail was one of a handful of topics the governor discussed during his Thursday news conference.

-Inslee had just returned from Okanogan County, where he was meeting with people in the agriculture industry to try and figure out how to halt the rising number of COVID-19 cases in the sprawling county in north-central Washington.
+Inslee had just returned from Okanogan County, where he was meeting with people in the agriculture industry to try and figure out how to halt the rising number of COVID-19 cases in the sprawling county in North Central Washington.

 To try and get a handle on the situation, Inslee is sending a National Guard unit to run mobile testing sites in Okanogan County.